UNT-CAS/Update-VSCode/README.md

 powershell.exe -W H -Ex B -NoP -NonI "[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12; Invoke-WebRequest 'https://raw.githubusercontent.com/UNT-CAS/Update-VSCode/e00b0c8c25a66d07361148a6573c47810be8c63a/Update-VSCode.ps1' -UseBasicParsing | Invoke-Expression"
 ```

-*Note: you might want to confirm that commit id is the id you want.*
+*Note: you might want to confirm that the commit id in that URL is the id you want.*
 *I likely won't come back and update the commit id every time I make a change to the code.*